Doing Business in Syria

 - The main school of Islamic Jurisprudence is the Hanafi.

-Syria belongs to the Arab Economic Area of the Islamic Civilization.
+Syria belongs to the Arab Economic Area of the Islamic Civilisation.

 Important Note: the region is undergoing profound changes, many

-- The Oil industry accounted for 23% of Syria's GDP.
+- The Petroleum industry accounted for 23% of Syria's GDP.

 - The Syrian